1976/77 SEASON REVIEW

 Another stutter at home saw City draw 0-0 again this time against Newcastle and slipped to fourth in the league.

 The Blues managed to score their first goal at Maine Road in three games as they beat West Brom 1-0, but away from home they were goal-less again drawing 0-0 at Birmingham.
+In between those games City played a friendly at Stockport which they won 2-0.

 In a sizzling game at Maine Road Tony Book’s side beat Derby 3-2 then drew twice on their travels 0-0 at Middlesbrough and 2-2 at Tottenham and had now moved up to third in the league.